 Where can you make money?

 I have seen on many forums like SitePoint / DigitalPoint where people ask about high paying niche to launch a website.
-This is the starting point of the myth.
+It is the starting point of the myth.

 So can you make money out of it?

-My answer will be no because if you even pack the bottle yourself and sell it you can hardly sell a couple of them daily making absolutely no money and so this proves what I meant when I said.
-It is not important to know where money can be made but its more important to know where you can make money.
+My answer will be no. Even if you pack the bottle yourself and sell it.
+Can you sell enough?
+It proves what I said.
+It is not essential to know where others are making money.
+What’s more important is where you can make money.

 Where can you give, give and give more?

-But then it could not get my attention because whatever topic I choose it just fits well on Go4Expert and so this blog was not updated for a very long time quite some time.
-So it is closed and is redirected to IMTips.
+But then it could not get my attention because whatever topic I choose it fits well on Go4Expert, and so CodeItWell was not updated for a very long time.
+So it is now closed and redirects to IMTips.co.